 Following the ouster of the Khmer Rouge and the fall of Democratic Kampuchea, the flag of Cambodia again changed, although you might notice it is quite familiar!.
 The new design was very similar to the flag of Democratic Kampuchea, but with a much more artistic rendition of Angkor Wat, consisting of 5 silhouettes representing the unity of soldiers, traders, workers, peasants and intellectuals of the country.
 The red represented the blood of the revolution.
 Again a flag unique to the communist world.

 Flag of the State of Cambodia

 The State of Cambodia was formed as the country opened up its economy and moved away from communism.
-You can read more about the State of Cambodia here.

 The flag of the state of Cambodia existed from 1989-93 when the royal design was reintroduced.
 It is though noteworthy that for a brief period Cambodia was briefly ruled by the UN, under UNTAC.
 They had their own flag, which could potentially be seen as a flag of Cambodia.

 The flag of the State of Cambodia was similar to that of the People’s Republic features a more stylized Angkor Watt, as well as white and blue backgrounds at a 50-50 ratio.
 The blue being a nod to royalty and King Sihanouk.